crazycooky77/ci_projects/README.md

 	7c.
 Set explicit image sizes for all img tags\
 	7d.
 Updated Javascript to only load the necessary scripts on each page\
 	7e.
 Updated iFrames to enable lazy loading\
+8. New validation errors noted in HTML and CSS, and resolved\

 ### Individual Page Testing
 The below steps were done in Chrome, Safari, on an iPad Mini (Safari and Chrome), and using a Pixel 6 (Chrome) to ensure all features work correctly, regardless of the device.